-- Q. Is management allowed to restrict parking, and even have residents' cars towed? - A. Residents or guests who park in fire lanes, or in front of park entrances or fire hydrants, can be towed without notice.
-Park management cannot have residents' cars towed from their own parking space or driveway unless the vehicle does not conform to the park rules, in which case a 7-day notice is required pursuant to Civil Code Sec.
-798.28.5.
-However, if a vehicle presents a significant danger to the health and safety of residents, or is parked in another resident's space and that resident requests it be removed, the vehicle could be towed without the 7-day notice.
-The extensive provisions of Vehicle Code Sec.
+Q. Is management allowed to restrict parking and have residents' cars towed?

+A. Residents or guests who park in fire lanes, or in front of park entrances or fire hydrants, can be towed without notice.
+Residents' cars cannot be towed from their own parking space or driveway unless the vehicle does not conform to the park rules, in which case a 7-day notice is required.
+(Civil Code §798.28.5) However, if a vehicle presents a significant danger to the health and safety of residents, or is parked in another resident's space and that resident requests it be removed, the vehicle could be towed without the 7-day notice.
+(Civil Code §798.25(b)(2)) The extensive provisions of Vehicle Code Sec.
 22658 apply to both the management's and tow company's procedures in removal of the vehicle.

-- Management may have cars towed if parked car violates health and safety of residents. - Management may have cars towed, upon request, if one resident's car is parked in another resident's space. - 7-day written advance notice is required if parked car does not conform to park rules. - 7-day notice not required if a resident parks their car in another resident's space and the displaced resident requests the car be towed.
+- Management may have cars towed without notice if parked car violates health and safety of residents. - Management may have cars towed, upon request, if one resident's car is parked in another resident's space. - 7-day written advance notice is required if parked car does not conform to park rules. - 7-day notice not required if a resident parks their car in another resident's space and the displaced resident requests the car be towed.